thomasp85/gganimate/README.md

 ![unnamed-chunk-5](README/README-fig-unnamed-chunk-5-.gif)

-Note that while animating over time is intuitive, you could match any variable in your data to the `frame` aesthetic.
+Note that while it's intuitive to match `frame` to a "time" dimension, you could match any variable in your data to the `frame` aesthetic.
 We could animate across continents instead:

 ```r